SASE: What is it, why now, and is it right for you?

 Sr. Director of Solution Design

-For many organizations, the pandemic has been a driver for digital transformation.
-With applications and operations rapidly migrating to the Cloud, security must follow the user and not be tied to the traditional brick and mortar location.
-Digital transformation is a complex process since organizations now require expertise in both networking and security, and the move to the Cloud can be costly as well.
+For many organizations, the remote work revolution hastened the need for digital transformation.
+The rapid migration of applications and operations to the Cloud now means security must follow the user and not be tied to a traditional brick-and-mortar location.
+Digital transformation is a complex process.
+Organizations now require expertise in both networking and security, and the move to the Cloud can also be costly.

-With its Network Security as a Service offering, CBTS combines SD-WAN technology with SASE principles to provide efficient, secure, and cost-effective networks for organizations trending towards remote and branch operations.
-To help you embark on your own digital transformation journey, CBTS has prepared a guide on key SASE benefits, what challenges you should look out for, and why the trend is here to stay.
+With its Network Security as a Service offering, CBTS combines SD-WAN technology and SASE principles to provide efficient, secure, and cost-effective networks for organizations moving toward remote and branch operations.
+To help you embark on your digital transformation journey, CBTS has prepared the following guide on critical SASE benefits, what challenges you should look out for, and why there is no going back.

 What is SASE, and how does it work?

-In precise terms, SASE is a network architecture that combines software-defined wide area networking (SD-WAN) and security into a singular cloud framework.
-That means organizations benefit from improved efficiency, heightened security, and simplified WAN deployment.
+SASE is a network architecture combining software-defined wide area networking (SD-WAN) and security into a singular cloud framework.
+Organizations benefit from improved efficiency, heightened security, and simplified WAN deployment.

-The SASE framework and philosophy is a novel approach to a cloud enabled enterprise network with many operational, business, and security benefits.
-For example, converging an organization’s cloud-based networking and security services reduces complexity, boosts network performance, and minimizes the number of vendors and devices IT oversees.
+The SASE framework and philosophy is a novel approach to a cloud-enabled enterprise network with many operational, business, and security benefits.
+For example, converging an organization’s networking and security services reduces complexity, boosts network performance, and minimizes the number of vendors and devices IT oversees.

 Additionally, there is a considerable reduction in hardware requirements, lessening IT staff’s workload related to deployment and maintenance while expanding actionable security alerting and monitoring.